wouter215/Game-Ideas/Game Idea 1/README.md

         - [ ] Looming loss of freedoms
     - [ ] The City
         - [ ] City state
+            - [ ] comparisons to current city states
         - [ ] Decline into corruption
+            - [ ] monopolization by corporations
+            - [ ] Increasing control drive of the government over the people
         - [ ] Politics
+            - [ ] Corruption
         - [ ] State Control
         - [ ] Corporate control
     - [ ] The factions